Pauwel1/Engie/README.md

 As it is a project under construction, you need to clone the repository in order to test-run.
 You can find the necessary libraries in requirements.txt.

+This should make it easier:

+"pip3 install Flask Flask-Cors streamlit pandas"

 First way to run:

 "python app.py" in terminal